FIFA's 48-team World Cup plan explained

 Essentially, Infantino is keen to spread the love.

-He wants the World Cup to be more "inclusive" and add 16 nations to the fun.
-That would transform the tournament from a 32-team competition to a 48-team version.
+He wants the World Cup to be more "inclusive" -- and that means giving more of FIFA's 211 member associations the chance to take part in the tournament.

+His predecessor Sepp Blatter held on to power for 17 years by appealing to regions outside the game's established power bases, and the Italian is using similar tactics.

-Originally, he envisaged a playoff round with the 16 winners going through to the main group stage and the losers going home after just one match.
+Originally, Infantino envisaged a playoff round with the 16 winners going through to the main group stage and the losers going home after just one match.

 But after a tweak to the plan FIFA now favors 16 groups of three teams, with the top two progressing to a last-32 knockout stage.